MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **call_stack_hash** - This represents a call stack which is used to diagnose a crash or hang.

-- **class_name** - This represents the class name of the exception, for example NSException.
+- **class_name** - This represents the class name of the exception.
+For example, NSException.

 - **composed_message** - A human-readable message string summarizing the reason for the exception.